Rules For Claiming County Records

 1.d) If there are at least 5 archers in total also competing at the shoot and listed on a results sheet.
 Not all archers listed on the results need to be shooting the stated round but, only records claimed under the stated round or family of rounds will be accepted.
 For example if the stated rounds are Nationals, then any National round will qualify ie New National, National 50 etc. If the stated round is specifically stated as for example a WA 70m, then only records claimed for that round will be accepted.

 1.e) If the shoot has taken place no more than 6 months before the claim is submitted.

 2.a) If the score is witnessed and signed by at least one other person sharing the same target face or same boss.

-2.b) If the score has been recorded correctly onto a score sheet which clearly states; the archers full name. the date, the round, the archers category and sex, the archers age (if required), the archers club, and the score.
+2.b) If the score has been recorded correctly onto a score sheet which clearly states; the archers full name. the date, the round, the archers category and sex, the archers age group where applicable, the archers club, and the score.
 The NCAS records officer does not need to see the original scoresheet as part of the claim, but may request a copy of it.

 2.c) If the score has been recorded onto a final results sheet published online and so being made freely available from the organising club or organisation.

 2.d) If the score was achieved at a shoot run to ArcheryGB or World Archery (WA) rules regarding sighters/practice and multiple rounds.

 2.e) If the score is higher numerically than the previous record.
 A higher known number of hits and golds will not count.

 In the event of two separate scores being submitted for the same record, the higher score carrying the earliest date will count.